BRAHM, Aldridge, McDowell honored at 2020 Blowing Rock Chamber awards

-BLOWING ROCK — The Blowing Rock Art and History Museum took home business of the year honors, as presented during the 33rd annual Blowing Rock Chamber of Commerce Awards Luncheon on Feb.
+The Blowing Rock Art and History Museum took home business of the year honors at the 33rd annual Blowing Rock Chamber of Commerce Awards Luncheon on Feb.
 11 at Meadowbrook Inn.

 Lee Carol Giduz and her staff accepted the award, thanking those who support the museum and its mission, saying that visitors are often surprised at the quality of the museum.